mabaumgartner/hello-world/README.md

 Just learning to use GitHub and Git.

-Now adding some remote changes.
+Now adding some remote changes to pull to a local repository.